 - A Phillips Head screw driver is needed to assemble trampoline/enclosure.
-However, a screwdriver is not provided. - Assembly requires two or three persons.
-Keep children away from the trampoline/enclosure until it is fully assembled. - Use gloves to protect your hands from pinch points during assembly. - The assembly steps refer to parts by their descriptions and key numbers (see the PART LIST on page 22).
-If a part is missing, see ORDERING REPLACEMENT PARTS on page 22.
+However, a screwdriver is not provided. - Assembly requires two persons.
+Keep children away from the trampoline/enclosure until it is fully assembled. - · Use gloves to protect your hands from pinch - The assembly steps refer to parts by their descriptions and key numbers (see the PART LIST on page 27).
+If a part is missing, see ORDERING REPLACEMENT PARTS on page 3.